alainvoxbeam/GRAPIPHPClient/resources/doc/index.en.md

 Unit testing
 ------------

-Genius Referral PHP API uses PHPUnit for unit testing.
+The client uses PHPUnit for unit testing.
 In order to run the unit tests, you'll first need to install the dependencies of the project using Composer: ```php composer.phar install --dev```.

 You can then run the tests using using the following command at the project root:
 ```